-Through our work with the Il Ngwesi Conservancy, Borana Conservancy, and on Lewa Wildlife Conservancy, we’ll introduce you to some of Kenya’s endangered species, and the amazing people who protect them.
+Through our work with the Il Ngwesi Conservancy, Borana Conservancy, and Ol Pejeta Conservancy, we’ll introduce you to some of Kenya’s endangered species, and the amazing people who protect them.
 You’ll be able to gain work experience and certificates to enhance your skill set and set you apart from the rest when you return home.

 You’ll encounter critically endangered Grevy Zebra, Black and White Rhinos, Reticulated Giraffes, Elephants and Lions, plus Buffalo and Leopard to complete the Big 5!

 We have regular sundowners and weekends in town, giving you plenty of time to socialise as you watch the beautiful sunset over an ice-cold beer, surrounded by the sounds of the bush.